ncgr/java/fr/README.md

 ## Parameters
 FRFinder has two required parameters: `alpha` and `kappa`.
-`alpha` is the minimum fraction of the nodes in an FR that each subpath must contain.
+`alpha` is the fraction of a supporting strain's sequence that actually supports the FR; alternatively, `1-alpha` is the fraction of inserted sequence.
 This is referred to as the _penetrance_.
 `kappa` is maximum insertion length (measured in base-pairs) that any supporting path may have.
 This is referred to as the _maximum insertion_.